gardener/gardener-extension-registry-cache/docs/development/getting-started-locally.md

 ## Alternative Setup Using the `gardener-operator` Local Setup

 Alternatively, you can deploy the registry-cache extension in the `gardener-operator` local setup.
-To do this, make sure you are have a running local setup based on [Alternative Way to Set Up Garden and Seed Leveraging `gardener-operator`](https://github.com/gardener/gardener/blob/v1.140.0/docs/deployment/getting_started_locally.md#alternative-way-to-set-up-garden-and-seed-leveraging-gardener-operator).
+To do this, make sure you have a running local setup based on [Alternative Way to Set Up Garden and Seed Leveraging `gardener-operator`](https://github.com/gardener/gardener/blob/master/docs/deployment/getting_started_locally.md#alternative-way-to-set-up-garden-and-seed-leveraging-gardener-operator).

+> [!TIP]
+> Ensure that the locally used Gardener version matches the version specified by the `github.com/gardener/gardener` dependency.
+> The extension’s operator setup must run successfully against a Gardener operator setup at the version referenced by this dependency.

+> [!NOTE]
+> The location of the Gardener project is expected to be under the same root (e.g. `~/go/src/github.com/gardener/`).
+If this is not the case, the location of Gardener project should be specified in `GARDENER_REPO_ROOT` environment variable:
+> ```bash
+> export GARDENER_REPO_ROOT="<path_to_gardener_project>"
+> ```

 #### Creating the registry-cache `Extension.operator.gardener.cloud` resource: